KrishnakanthYachareni/agentic-ai/mcp/readMe.md

     iii.
 SSE will be useful when we use the Remote MCP Server iv.
 When working on local we can use either of **Stdio** or **SSE**

+### Why Make an MCP Server
+1. Allow others to incorporate tools and resources
+2. Consistently incorporate all our MCP Servers
+3. Understand the plumbing (nuts and bolts)

+### Reasons **not** to make an MCP server
+1. If it's only for us, then we could just make tools the @function_tool decorator can make any function into a tool.
+(If we use MCP it should be broader usage and sharing tool)

 ### Check out the trace